Vinny Testaverde: New York Jets (first stint)

 The Jets had Super Bowl aspirations entering the 1999 season.
-However, in the first game of the season, against the New England Patriots, Testaverde suffered a ruptured Achilles tendon and did not play the rest of the season.
+However, in the first game of the season, against the New England Patriots, Testaverde suffered a ruptured Achilles tendon and did not play for the rest of the season.

-In 2000, however, Testaverde returned to quarterback the Jets.
+In 2000, Testaverde returned as the Jets quarterback.
 The highlight of the season was the "Monday Night Miracle" game against the Miami Dolphins on October 23, 2000, selected by fans as the greatest game in Monday Night Football history.
 In that game, the Jets fell behind 30–7 going into the fourth quarter, but came back to win the game, 40–37 behind five touchdown passes from Testaverde, including one each to Laveranues Coles, Jermaine Wiggins, Jumbo Elliott, and two to Wayne Chrebet.
+In the regular season finale against the Ravens, he passed for a career-high 481 yards, two touchdowns, and three interceptions in the loss.
+In the 2000 season, he led the Jets to a 9–7 record but missed the postseason.
+He finished with 3,732 yards, 21 touchdowns, and 25 interceptions.

-In 2001, Testaverde led the Jets back to the playoffs, where they lost in the first round to the Oakland Raiders.
+Following the departure of head coach Al Groh, Testaverde had a new coach in Herm Edwards.
+In 2001, Testaverde led the Jets back to the playoffs, where they lost in the Wild Card Round to the Oakland Raiders 38–24.
+Testaverde was efficient in the loss, passing for three touchdowns and no interceptions.
 In 2002, he was replaced after a 1–3 start by Chad Pennington.
-He made cameo appearances to take the last snap in both the playoff-clinching game versus the Green Bay Packers and the 41–0 playoff win against the Indianapolis Colts.
+He made cameo appearances to take the last snap in both the playoff-clinching game versus the Green Bay Packers and the 41–0 Wild Card Round win against the Indianapolis Colts.
 In 2003, he was assigned to a backup role behind Pennington, although he started the first six games due to Pennington's left wrist injury.